allegroai/clearml-docs/docs/hyperdatasets/webapp/webapp_datasets_frames.md

 **To copy an annotation:**

 1. Click the annotation or bounded area in the image or video clip.
+1. In the annotation, click the copy icon
 1. Optionally, navigate to a different frame.
 1. Click **PASTE**.
 The new annotation appears in the same location as the one you copied.
 1. Optionally, to paste the same annotation, click **PASTE** again in the desired frame.